 Brief Biography: I gained my PhD (conferred 1998) at the University of Dundee.
 My thesis title was “A Quantitative Study of Waterborne Soil Erosion on Agricultural Land in Eastern Scotland - Towards Erosion Prediction”.
 Not long after completing my PhD I took up a Post Doctoral Research position in the USA at the University of Illinois at Urbana-Champaign (UIUC).
 Whilst in Illinois I worked on river channel dynamics.
 My main research project was a US EPA-funded ‘Star Project’: “Development of an Integrated Scientific and Technological Framework for Stream Naturalization”.
 I was responsible for interdisciplinary project management, coordination of research focus and logistics and coordination of annual reporting.

-I have been working in the Urban Water Technology Centre at the University of Abertay Dundee since returning from the USA in October 2002.
+I have been working at the Abertay University since returning from the USA in October 2002.
 During which time I have been involved in teaching, research, consultancy, and contract work and professional training (CPD).

 My background is physical geography but I teach collaboratively with civil engineers and work in interdisciplinary teams on research projects that contribute to our understanding of human interactions with nature, and natures' interaction with the built environment.
 I work in both urban and rural settings and have extensive experience of working with the public and with stakeholders in relation to decision-making for multi-functional/ multi-benefit use of urban greenspace and rural environments.
 I have a track record of linking research to engineering and planning requirements and an successful in bringing together teams from diverse disciplines and backgrounds.

-In addition to SUDSnet, and other projects mentioned above, I have been awarded funding from AHRC to conduct 3 cross-disciplinary, community enagement projects within the Cross-ResearchCouncil 'Connected Communities' programme.
+I have been awarded funding from AHRC to conduct 3 cross-disciplinary, community enagement projects within the Cross-ResearchCouncil 'Connected Communities' programme.
 I have worked with the James Hutton Institute on Scottish Government projects related to Urban Diffuse Pollution mitigation and Rural SuDS.
-I have contributed to 2 EU projects: an EU Regional Development project on low-carbon initiatives (LoCalNet: http://www.localnet.abertay.ac.uk/) and an EU MED programme dedicated to improving energy efficiency through sustainable stormwater management (E2Stormed: http://www.e2stormed.eu/). more recently I have contributed to Global Challenge research projects (Via Newton Fund) exploring possibilities for gaining multiple benfits from urban green space in Brazilian cities.
+I have contributed to EU projects: an EU Regional Development project on low-carbon initiatives (LoCalNet: http://www.localnet.abertay.ac.uk/) and an EU MED programme dedicated to improving energy efficiency through sustainable stormwater management (E2Stormed: http://www.e2stormed.eu/).
+More recently I have contributed to Global Challenge research projects (Via Newton Fund) exploring possibilities for gaining multiple benfits from urban green space in Brazilian cities.

 EEM103 - Landscape Processes and Surveying (Module Tutor)